Children's Hospital is part of the UPMC family.

 Alcohol is a sedative.
 So drinking alcohol makes it harder for a person to think and act quickly.
 It slows down thinking and moving, and it makes a person less alert.
 A car crash is more likely when a person drives after drinking alcohol.

-memory, problem-solving, and learning.
-It can also cause mood swings, anxiety,
+Marijuana can hinder memory, problem-solving, and learning.
+It can also cause mood swings, anxiety, and depression.

 Other substances teens use include: